dojot/docs/source/using-keycloak.rst

 Now let's create the user, first fill in **Username**.
-It is recommended to fill in the **Email** field and in **Required User Actions** Add the ``Update Password`` and ``Verify Email`` options, but for ``Verify Email`` to make sense it is necessary to have the SMTP configured for the Realm of interest, if you do not want to configure SMTP do not put ``Verify Email``.
+It is recommended to fill in the **Email** field and in **Required User Actions** Add the ``Update Password`` and ``Verify Email`` options, but for ``Verify Email`` to make sense it is necessary to have the SMTP configured for the Realm of interest.
+If you do not want to configure SMTP do not put ``Verify Email``.
 Another point is that if an SMTP has not been configured, it is necessary to create a temporary password and provide the user, to do so, access the **Credentials** tab after creating in **Save**.